Snowplow parenting is a style of parenting where the parents constantly force obstacles and challenges out of their kids’ paths.

 They have their eye on their child’s future success, and anyone or anything that stands in their way has to be removed.

-Like a snowplow clearing the snow off the street, a snowplow parent eliminates any obstacles in their child’s path.
+Like a snowplow clearing the snow off the street, a snowplow parent eliminates obstacles in their child’s path.

 Snowplow parenting is similar to helicopter parenting, but there are differences.
 Parents who hover and micromanage their children out of fear are known as helicopter parents.